Chapter one: The Crash

 *HIGH-LEVEL AUTONOMOUS FUNCTIONS STARTING UP*

-A small explosion ruptured part of the ships stern, just below where it was working.
-The ship’s AI noticed the increasing distance between the ship and the 003 android.
-It quickly concluded that the android was now considered lost and deemed unusable from then on.
+A small explosion ruptured part of the ships stern, just below where the droid had been starting up.
+The ship’s AI noticed the increasing distance between the ship and the 003 droid.
+It quickly concluded that the synthetic was now considered lost and deemed unusable from then on.

 ‘Mental note: Don’t use frigging droids to do a man’s job.’

 The captain hated droids.
-Androids were only slightly less irritating, seeing as they they at least felt the concept of embarrassment for screwing up a job.
-He reached Pod 20a and crawled inside, finding his supplies and one of the Androids, a female one. “what the?”
+Androids were only slightly less irritating, seeing as they at least could learn to feel the concept of embarrassment for screwing up a job.
+He reached Pod 20a and crawled inside, finding his supplies and one of the Androids; a strange looking one. “what the?”
 He said out loud, obviously confused.
-“I though only male or genderless models existed.”
-The female droid was surely one of the expensive cargo’s he had been task to bring to outpost delta, a known scientific hotspot and android manufacturing outpost.
+The android was surely one of the expensive cargo’s he had been task to bring to outpost delta, a known scientific hotspot and android manufacturing outpost.

-He opened her eyes by sliding the eyelids from over her optical sensors, and looked at her eyes.
-She was surprisingly life like, if you could see past the synthetic exterior.
+He opened its eyes by sliding the eyelids from over the optical sensors, and looked at its eyes.
+It was surprisingly life like, if you could see past the synthetic exterior.

 “Launch!”
 He yelled, while fastening his seatbelts.
 Seconds later he felt the pods launching, while he passed out from the heavy G’s felt inside the cabin.